 In Pyramid, there are several different types of hierarchy, depending on the datasource and/ or the way in which the hierarchies were constructed in Pyramid.
-Each hierarchy type is associate with specific features and functions.
+Each hierarchy type is associate with specific features and functions - driving the way their act in the tools and the capabilities they expose.

 Attribute hierarchies are "flat" hierarchies existing in the original data source, and containing member elements; each attribute hierarchy corresponds to a single column imported from the data source.
 The member elements contained within the attribute hierarchy correspond to the objects within the column imported from the datasource.